tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 Understand the [Efficient DataFlow](efficient-dataflow.html) tutorial, so you know what your DataFlow is doing.

-Benchmark your DataFlow with modifications and you'll understand which part is the bottleneck.
+Benchmark your DataFlow with modifications to understand which part is the bottleneck.
 Some examples
 include:

-1. Benchmark only raw reader (and perhaps add some prefetching).
+1. Benchmark only raw reader (and perhaps add some parallel prefetching).
 2. Gradually add some pre-processing and see how the performance changes.
 3. Change the number of parallel processes or threads.